 5. Ma Barker

 These heists led to murder, and soon captivated the press and public of the Midwest.
-But fate took a turn for the Barkers in 1927, when Herman committed suicide to avoid arrest.
+But fate took a turn for the Barkers in 1927, when Herman took his own life to avoid arrest.
 Shortly thereafter, the other three sons ended up in jail.
 Arizona faced some lean years, but she reunited with Fred upon his release in 1931, spurring a new crime spree that led to her death and his.

 The legend of Ma Barker has inspired a slew of malevolent mothers in film and television, from ones seen in the James Cagney gangster classic White Heat to the children's cartoon show DuckTales.
 But the character of Ma Barker would go on to be played by Jane Crowley in 1959's The FBI Story, Shelley Winters in 1970's Bloody Mama, and Theresa Russell in 1996's Public Enemies.